The Big Question – is ham radio dead??

 • We have lost that sense of adventure and awe.…we look at a mobile phone, and get excited on getting it to do a slow-mo video and how quickly we can post it on Facebook.
 You only have to look at an unboxing video on Youtube where place all the parts on the bench, and the author thinks that they have pulled off the discovery of the decade….seriously!!

-I could go on for hours, but the purpose is not to demean every person on the planet, and be aware I am being very general as there are some people who go that extra mile and show the complex assembly helping many others.
+I could go on for hours, but the purpose is not to demean every person on the plane.
+Please be aware I am being very general as there are some people who will go that extra mile to explain complex issues, helping many others.

 What I am trying to demonstrate is that some of these Amateur Radio doom and gloom post authors, could easily fit into any of those statements that I have made.